ewfx/gaidp-maayuzz/README.md

 6. pip install everything from the requirements.txt
 7. In the .env file present in root directory, please paste your Hugging Face API token(Do not paste your token in "", Sample code line in the .env file is :
 HUGGINGFACE_API_KEY=hf_XXXXXXXXXXiR).
 (To generate a token, go to huggingface.co and create the access token, give read access)
-7. To run the streamlit app, please use command - streamlit run app.py
+8. To run the streamlit app, please use command - streamlit run app.py
+9. Please upload a .txt file in the streamlit Ui for regulatory instructions, I am uploading the sample txt I used in inputs folder in my artifacts.
+10. To close the streamlit app, or any process, type combination 'Ctrl + c' in the terminal.
-8. To run specific tests, please use command sample - python tests\test_rule_extraction.py (The results should mostly appear in terminal)
+11. To run specific tests, please use command sample - python tests\test_rule_extraction.py (The results should mostly appear in terminal)
-9. To close the streamlit app, or any process, type combination 'Ctrl + c' in the terminal.
    ```

 ## 🏗️ Tech Stack